 The success of the launch also resulted in a 16% increase in EA’s stock price in just a few days.

 This is a great example of the innovations and crossovers possible in video marketing in 2019.
-Within a day of the concert Marshmello had gained 62,000 new twitter followers, 5,200 new Twitch followers, and a staggering 260,000 new Instagram followers.
+Within a day of the concert, Marshmello had gained 62,000 new twitter followers, 5,200 new Twitch followers, and a staggering 260,000 new Instagram followers.
 The event also made Marshmello the most visited artist on the concert delivery website Songkick.

 So, quite clearly, the likes of Twitch can offer marketers some fantastic opportunities.
-In turn this creates lucrative opportunities for in-demand streamers.
+In turn, this creates lucrative opportunities for in-demand streamers.
 Unfortunately, however, wherever there is a buck to be made, there are also chancers and scammers at the ready.
-Just one of myriad considerations Twitch now has to face up to.
+Just one of the myriad considerations Twitch now has to face up to.

 The Scourge of Fake Streamers & Viewbots

-Viewbots, Follower Bots, and Spambots for example have been used both to unfairly promote some channels - fake streamers or no fake streamers - and unfairly disrupt others.
+Viewbots, Follower Bots, and Spambots, for example, have been used both to unfairly promote some channels - fake streamers or no fake streamers - and unfairly disrupt others.